• Skip to main content

 4. Repeat the above steps for other affected devices (if any) and Restart your computer.

-Once your computer restarts, Windows 10 should automatically load the required drivers.
+Once the computer restarts, Windows should automatically load the required drivers.

 5. Clean Boot

 If you are not sure, start your computer in Clean Boot Mode and see if the problem goes away.
-If the problem does not occur in Clean Boot Mode, it confirms that the problem is being caused by an App installed on your computer.
+If the problem does not occur in Clean Boot Mode, it confirms that the problem is being caused by a recent app installed on your computer.

-The next step is to identify the particular program or App that is causing this problem on your computer.
-This can be done by selectively enabling programs on your computer and checking their impact on your computer.
+The next step is to identify the particular program or app that is causing this problem on your computer.
+This can be done by selectively enabling apps on your computer and checking their impact on the computer.

 Related